MicrosoftDocs/architecture-center/docs/example-scenario/power-automate/power-automate-content.md

 ### Security

 - Entitlement management for flows you create under Solutions is different from flows outside Solutions.
-With flows outside Solutions, you can give permissions to a SharePoint site List or Library to initiate the flow.
+With flows outside Solutions, you can give permissions to a SharePoint site list or library to initiate the flow.
 Flows in Solutions tie permissions to a Dataverse Environment-based group called *Group Team*, which you can map to an Azure AD group.
 You can then manage users in the Azure AD group.

 - All users except the environment administrator must be given read/execute-only permissions in Production environments, so end users can't create any components.